ManiVaultStudio/JupyterPlugin/README.md

 The kernel relies on Jupyter-Xeus components to expose a python 3.11 environment.

-The architecture of hte kernel is based on Slicer/SlicerJupyter.
+The architecture of the kernel is based on Slicer/SlicerJupyter.
 The correspondance is shown in the table below.

 ManiVault JupyterPlugin | Slicer SlicerJupyter extension | Manivault Example
 ---| --- | ---